OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

 This is nice, but here you're just passing along the information you just received.
-Let's define and operate a translation in order to move a bit the triange.
+Let's define and operate a translation in order to move a bit the triangle.

 ~~~ html